 Note 7: Income Taxes - The Company is subject to examination by various foreign and domestic taxing authorities.
-During the three months ended May 2, 2014, the Company began participating in the Internal Revenue Service (IRS) Compliance Assurance Program, which enables the Company to work with the IRS in an effort to resolve issues relating to the Company's current federal tax liability prior to the filing of the Company's federal tax return.
+During fiscal 2014, the Company began participating in the Internal Revenue Service (IRS) Compliance Assurance Program, which enables the Company to work with the IRS in an effort to resolve issues relating to the Company's current federal tax liability prior to the filing of the Company's federal tax return.

-During the three months ended May 2, 2014, the Company resolved various federal items identified through a previous audit cycle, which resulted in the reduction of its unrecognized tax benefit by \$57 million.
-At May 2, 2014, the Company had remaining unrecognized tax benefits of \$5 million.
+During the six months ended August 1, 2014, the Company resolved various federal items identified through a previous audit cycle, which resulted in the reduction of its unrecognized tax benefits by \$57 million.
+The Company's federal return for fiscal year 2012 is currently under examination by the IRS.
 The Company's Canadian operations are currently under audit by the Canada Revenue Agency for fiscal years 2009 and 2010.
 The Company also has ongoing U.S. state audits covering tax years 2006 through 2012.

-It is reasonably possible that the Company will resolve \$5 million in state related audit items within the next 12 months.
+At August 1, 2014, the Company had remaining unrecognized tax benefits of \$5 million.
+It is reasonably possible that the Company will resolve \$5 million in unrecognized tax benefits within the next 12 months.
 The Company believes appropriate provisions for all outstanding issues have been made for all jurisdictions and all open years.